peihaowang/LittleGrapher/README.md

 pip3 install matplotlib
 ```

-After configuring the running environment, you clone *LittleGrapher* to your local by the following command:
+After installing all the dependencies, you can clone *LittleGrapher* to your local by the following command:

 ```
 git clone git@github.com:peihaowang/LittleGrapher.git
 ```

-Then ```cd``` to the cloned directory on your local, and run *LittleGrapher* by the following command:
+Then ```cd``` to the cloned directory on your local, and run *LittleGrapher* like this:

 ```
 python3 main.py